- Case studies

-Strategically this means identifying new audiences within online communities, developing an understanding of their interests and developing quality content and interpretation to appeal to these groups with particular interests as well as developing content to appeal to a wider non specific audience.
+Strategically this means identifying new audiences within online communities, developing an understanding of their interests and developing quality content and interpretation to appeal to these groups with particular interests, as well as developing content to appeal to a wider non-specific audience.

-Key to developing new audiences is understanding the underlying reason for users to be online, for example people use Facebook to keep in touch with family and friends but may also be interested in stamps.
+Crucial to developing new audiences is understanding the underlying reason for users to be online, for example people use Facebook to keep in touch with family and friends but may also be interested in stamps.

 The Digital Media Strategy is a four-year programme of activity, which has seen its remit expand massively beyond just the website and online catalogue.

-Identifying and reaching speacialist audiences using Flickr:
+Identifying and reaching specialist audiences using Flickr:

 The BPMA adds material to web and social media sites to measure interest in the material.
-The BPMA identifies groups for example on Flickr who may be interested in its images, for example of pillar-boxes and it adds its images to those groups.
+The BPMA identifies groups for example on Flickr who may be interested in its images, for example of pillar-boxes, and it adds its images to those groups.
 Group members then move on to other groups and that way audiences continue to expand as BPMA identifies new communities and their interests.

-Reaching non specialist audiences:
+Reaching non-specialist audiences:

-BPMA uses the general media as a channel for the BPMA collections to non specialist audiences, for example making available on line items from the BPMA collection which relate to historical events with media interest.
+BPMA uses the general media as a channel for the BPMA collections to non-specialist audiences, for example making available online items from the BPMA collection which relate to historical events with media interest.
 BPMA featured in both the New York Times and Esquire Magazine on its fashion blog using Victorian postal uniforms, which were militaristic, but also stylish compared modern UPS outfits.

 Describe the key elements of the BPMA's online services and what benefits do they deliver to users?